shivishivendra123/ML-Final-Project/README.md

 ## Conclusion

 - The serious crash prediction model successfully identifies over 60% of serious crashes in real time.
-- **XGBoost is recommended** for deployment due to better generalization and balanced performance.
+- **LGBM is recommended** for deployment due to better generalization and and good recall.
 - This model provides the DOT with a **data-driven, proactive tool** for reducing injuries and saving lives.

 ---